stiller/bruce/README.md

 previously returned.
 It then stores the returned object in Redis for the next call.
 This class currently only employs the `request.ip`, but could inlude any number of client attributes.

+Banners are served at '/:campaign_id'.
+If no campaign is specified, the first one is used.
 The app can be administered from an admin interface at /admin.
 Run `rake ar:setup` on a local install to setup the database and provide admin credentials.